Gavel hitting the plate

 January 31, 2024

-Authored by Crystal Streeper, Senior Compliance Officer & Training Coordinator.
+By Crystal Streeper, Senior Compliance Officer & Training Coordinator

 In case you missed it, the Financial Crimes Enforcement Network (FinCEN) published the final Beneficial Owner Information (BOI) Reporting Rule on September 30, 2022.
 This rule requires reporting companies — certain corporations, limited liability companies, and other similar entities created in or registered to do business in the United States — to report their BOI directly to FinCEN.
 The reporting deadline for businesses formed in 2024 is 90 days and businesses formed in 2025 and beyond will only have 30 days to report their BOI.